Film industry in Georgia (U.S. state): Incentive

 The state's first tax incentive, a point of purchase sales and use tax exemption, was introduced in 2002.
 The state's second and most progressive tax incentive, the Georgia Entertainment Industry Investment Act, was signed into law in May 2005 and updated in May 2008.
 The act granted qualified productions a transferable income tax credit of 20% of all in-state costs for film and television investments of $500,000 or more.
+It is available to both traditional motion picture projects such as feature films, television series, commercials, and music videos, as well as new industries such as game development and animation.

 An additional 10% tax credit was awarded to approved projects that embed a Georgia Entertainment Promotional logo within the titles or credits of each production.
 This vanity card, usually seen in closing credits, is rendered as an image of the Georgia Department of Economic Development's peach logo, a link to the GDEC's filming-specific tourism website, and a male voice saying or a woman singing "Made in Georgia".

 In 2005 Georgia spent $10.3 million on its film incentive.
 That amount increased to $140.6 million by 2010.
 By the fiscal year 2015, the amount spent by Georgia in issued tax credits for the year was just over $504 million.